 I love fruity chicken salads.
 It all goes back to when my Mom worked at a little video store downtown in the small town where I grew up.
 There was a theater up the street that had a little sandwich type shop that was open every afternoon and we often went there to grab a late lunch or a snack.
 One of their dishes was a chicken salad sandwich that had pineapple in the mix.
 I immediately fell in love!

 This recipe takes me back to my childhood in so many ways.
 It is probably my first taste it then go and make it sort of dish.
 I’ve made variations of this many times over the years, and while I’ve liked them all, I have to admit this is probably my favorite take.
 I whipped up this batch to make finger sandwiches for Miss G’s birthday party.
 I thought I had gotten a shot of the actual sandwiches I made, but I missed that in the hustle and bustle of the day

 This truly is a “use everything” kind of dish.
 You get the added benefit of having chicken stock/broth to use as well.
 And as you know I’m all about the versatile dish.
 I just love something that puts you half way to something else!

 What You’ll Need:

-1 - 20 ounce can of crushed or tidbit pineapple in its own juice, drained
+1 – 20 ounce can of crushed pineapple, drained, juice reserved

-In a large bowl add all ingredients and stir to mix.
-Chill for at least 1 hour before serving.
+Once the chicken is chopped add remaining ingredients and stir well to mix.
+Chill before serving.